-Outdoor Christmas Decoration Ideas And Tips
+Outdoor Christmas Decoration Ideas And Tips For 2020

 Lauren NowackiNovember 28, 2019

-There’s a popular scene in the beloved holiday classic “National Lampoon’s Christmas Vacation” when, after spending all day setting up his outdoor Christmas decorations, protagonist Clark Griswold triumphantly connects the power sources to turn on his dazzling display and then… nothing happens.
+There’s a popular scene in the beloved holiday classic “National Lampoon’s Christmas Vacation” when, after spending all day setting up his outdoor Christmas decorations, protagonist Clark Griswold triumphantly connects the power sources to turn on his dazzling display and then … nothing happens.
 For the next few minutes he checks bulbs and outlets, consults the manual and frantically shakes the cords before taking his aggression out on unsuspecting lawn figurines.

 It’s a favorite scene among many fans, probably because it’s so relatable, from the hope that comes as we unbox the outdoor decorations to the frustration that causes us to punch a plastic Santa in the face.
 But then, just as it happens in the movie, the lights come on and fill onlookers with joy.
 It’s officially Christmas time.